 Save for natural resource revenues, the Equalization formula estimates fiscal capacity in each of the four remaining revenue categories by determining the amount of per capita revenue that each province could generate if all provinces had identical tax rates.
 Because of the wide range of natural resources and royalty structures across the provinces, actual resource revenues are used to measure fiscal capacity instead of creating a national average tax rate.

 To determine which provinces are eligible for Equalization – and, if so, for how much – each province’s per capita fiscal capacity in all five revenue categories is compared to the average fiscal capacity of the 10 provinces.
 If, according to the formula, a province has a below-average ability to generate own-source revenues, then it is eligible for an Equalization payment to make up the difference.
-If a province’s revenue-generating ability exceeds the 10-province average, then it is not eligible for an Equalization payment.
+If a province’s revenue-generating ability exceeds the provincial average, then it is not eligible for an Equalization payment.

 With the changes made to Equalization in 2007 and in 2009, the program has become more complex.